JaelysonM/hylex-backend/README.md

-# backend-dust
+# backend-hylex
-A DustShop API that integrates a Minecraft Plugin into PHP site purchases and approves them in real time with almost no delays.
+A HylexBackend integrates a Minecraft Plugins and third-party apps; get player info with sockets, and integrates sites and third-party apps.